ma-ha/rest-web-ui/html/modules/pong-table/README.md

 # Description
 This module creates a table for any kind of data for you in a resource view.

-In combination with the [form module](./pong-form/) you have a powerful GUI for RESTfule web service out there.
+In combination with the [easy form module](../pong-easyform/) or [form module](../pong-form/) you have a powerful GUI for RESTfule web service out there.

+If you start your first table, perhaps it is easier to start with the [easy table module](../pong-easytable/)

 # Usage in "structure"